YinpengSu-Mcgill/personal-finance-analyzer-excel/README.md

 4. Enter monthly income in the income input sheet.
 5. Update the settings sheet if your cash reserve or risk preference changes.
 6. Review monthly summary, category summary, emergency fund, and investable cash results.
+7. Optionally review the sales tax analysis sheets to estimate monthly GST/QST from tax-included spending.

 ## What the workbook tracks